ericmalmquist7/Star-Sonata-Inventory-Manager/README.md

 # How it works

 SSIM works by requesting XML data from https://www.starsonata.com/user/assets/.
-Account asset data is gathered and converted into a list of data points that can be searched through the user interface.
+Account asset data is gathered and can be searched through the user interface.
 This allows the user to run a single search over all assets instead of opening and manually searching every XML file.
 Multiple accounts can be added.

-Account information (username and passwords) is stored locally on your machine and passwords are only decrpyted when connecting to Star Sonata servers.
+Account information is stored locally on your machine and passwords are only decrpyted when connecting to Star Sonata servers.

 ### Limitations